SamuelSwartzberg/flashcardifying_text_temp/inf.md

 the structure of /var is provided by the OS

 /var/mail/ and/or /var/spool/mail contain MBOXes for each user
-Of /var/mail/ and /var/spool/mail, the semantics are the same, and thus one is most often a symlink to the other /var/spool/   data awaiting processing /var/cache/|cache data
+Of /var/mail/ and /var/spool/mail, the semantics are the same, and thus one is most often a symlink to the other.
+/var/spool/   data awaiting processing /var/cache/|cache data
 /var/backup/|backups of key system file
-/var/crash/ contains crash dumps of the system
+/var/crash/ contains crash dumps of the system /var/log|global log data
+/var/lock|global lock files (for mutexes)

 ###### /opt

-/opt   software packages (complete and kind of foreign)
+/opt   software packages (complete and kind of foreign) programs in /opt are usually more self-contained and system-fremd.

 ###### /srv